datsoftlyngby/soft2017fall-business-intelligence-teaching-material/assignments/assignment_1/README.md

 Run the program `assignment_1.py` from **within your virtual machine**.
 Do neither run it in a local Python installation nor in a notebook on Azure!

+  1. List the all files that this program generates.
-  1. Describe what files this program generates and attach the contents of each file together with its name to your solution.
+  2. Describe which types of files this program generates and attach the contents of each file together with its name to your solution.
-  2. What is the output of this program?
+  3. What is the output of this program?
-  3. Describe in natural language and line-by-line what the program is doing.
+  4. Describe in natural language and line-by-line what the program is doing.
 Describe also for each line what the Python code expresses.

+## Hand-in Procedure

+  * Create a Markdown (.md) file called `README.md` with your solutions to task 1.-4., see above, in a Github repository.
+    * **OBS** You create a markdown document.
+No MS Word file, no PDF, no other format than `.md`.
+  * Your group will work with that repository during the entire course.
+  * Hand-in at latest on Sunday 10th Sept.
+2017 at 23:59.
+You will upload a link to the markdown document on Moodle (one link per group).

 ## Hints: